plink-fm/piil/README.md

 The processing pipeline is defined as a set of interfaces, for which default implementations are provided (including a fixed-width input item reader).
 The handlers provide the "grocery chain-specific" business logic for performing calculations and formatting (e.g. `ChainXFooHandler`).

-This service is implemented as a Spring Boot application, and may be invoked either via command line or (**TODO**) HTTP endpoints.
+This service is implemented as a Spring Boot application, and may be invoked either via command line or an HTTP endpoint.

 #### Running the piil application